Lumi-supercomputer/lumi-userguide/docs/software/installing/python.md

 Installing such a large number of small files to the user home folder or shared locations like `/scratch`, `/project`, or even `/flash`, and trying to load them from multiple processes at the same time, puts a lot of strain on the [Lustre file system][lustre] serving these storage locations.
-Lustre simple isn't designed for such use cases.
+Lustre simply isn't designed for such use cases.
 Thus, in order to maintain good file system performance for all users (it is a shared file system), care must be taken when installing Python packages on LUMI.